Mikhail Gorbachev 1996 presidential campaign: Incidents

-In the month of April, while campaigning in Omsk, a man struck Gorbachev.
-The incident was deemed by the press to have been a slap, however, Gorbachev insisted that it was an assassination attempt.
+In April 1996, while campaigning in Omsk, a man struck Gorbachev.
+The incident was deemed by the press to have been a slap, while Gorbachev insisted that it was an assassination attempt.
 Gorbachev alleged that the man was a special forces agent and had been attempting to deliver a fatal blow to his neck.
 The perpetrator was arrested.
-Vladimir Zhirinovsky's Liberal Democratic Party proposed legislation to grant the man amnesty.
-Boris Finko, the sponsor of the bill, declared that, "He did what many dream of".
-Gorbachev alleged that the Liberal Democratic Party had been responsible for the incident, which he continued to refer to as an assassination attempt.
+The Liberal Democratic Party of Russia (LDPR), at the time led by Vladimir Zhirinovsky, proposed legislation to grant the man amnesty.
+Boris Finko, the sponsor of the bill, declared: "He did what many dream of."
+Gorbachev alleged that the LDPR had been responsible for the incident, which he continued to refer to as an assassination attempt.

 On Victory Day, Gorbachev paid visit to Volgograd (formerly Stalingrad).
-He was met by hostile crowds, some of which jeerer him with chants deriding him as a "traitor".
-As he tried to place flowers at the city's war memorial, he was confronted by Viktor Anpilov and a group of Anpilov's supporters.
+He was met by hostile crowds, some of which jeered him with chants deriding him as a "traitor".
+As he tried to place flowers at the city's war memorial, Gorbachev was confronted by Viktor Anpilov and a group of Anpilov's supporters.
 They condemned Gorbachev for his role in the collapse of the Soviet Union, and held signs which read "No Place for Traitors on the Holy Ground of Stalingrad".
-Anpilov tried to get Gorbachev's wife Raisa to take flowers from him, and mocked her and her husband for being "rude ingrates" when she refused them.

-During a campaign trip through St. Petersburg local officials refused to allow Gorbachev to embark on visits that he had planned to take to three factories, with the officials telling Gorbachev that the factories were closed to visitors.
+Anpilov tried to get Gorbachev's wife to take flowers from him, and mocked her and her husband for being "rude ingrates" when she refused them.
+During a campaign trip through Saint Petersburg, local officials refused to allow Gorbachev to embark on visits that he had planned to take to three factories, with the officials telling Gorbachev that the factories were closed to visitors.

 Level of support

 Since leaving office, Gorbachev had become a celebrated figure in the West, receiving much credit for his role in peacefully ending the Cold War.
-However, Gorbachev had, at the same time, become a loathed figure in Russia, receiving blame for the collapse of the Soviet Union.

-Upon declaring his intent to run, Gorbachev polled at a mere 1%, and ultimately failed to subsequently build a greater level support.
+At the same time, Gorbachev had become a loathed figure in Russia, receiving blame for the collapse of the Soviet Union.
+Upon declaring his intent to run, Gorbachev polled at a mere 1 percent, and ultimately failed to subsequently build a greater level support.
 Opinion polling showed Gorbachev having immense unpopularity amongst the Russian people.